leske42/CPP09/README.md

   Table of worst-case comparisons for elements up to 33
 </div>

+Because you are sorting random numbers, some sequences you get can be easier to sort than others (imagine a container made of 1, 1, 1, 1, 1 - at the binary insertion step, every number gets immediately inserted after at most 1 comparison).
+The picture only shows the worst amount of comparisons - *F(n)* - for a given number of members (*n*).
+This means sometimes you will get this number, sometimes you will go below this number - but given your numbers are *reasonably random* (so not like in my previous example), *you should not go significantly below the treshold*.
+If you generate a container of 21 numbers, and you happen to sort it with just 42 comparisons, then you are probably not counting your comparisons right.

+Another thing that should also never happen is exceeding the treshold - even in very rare cases, even if just by 1.
+This *always* means something is not correct in your code.

+You can, for example, take this script from the subject: `` ./PmergeMe `shuf -i 1-100000 -n 21 | tr "\n" " "` ``.
+This will shuffle all numbers between 1 and 100000 and cut it short after the first 21 (so will give you a list of 21 random elements between 1 and 100k, no duplicates in this case).
+You need to be able to spam this command, sort correctly *and* never exceed the worst-case comparisons (66 in this case), no matter how many times you do it.
+If you notice any anomaly, you need to stop there and address that, because it always signals a bug and will help you make your code better.
+What I always did in this case is getting that exact sequence that caused the issue (only the *order* of elements in the input matters, so you can use the indexes instead of the random numbers themselves), make my program print what it does at each step, then manually do the sorting with the cards and compare the two for any differences.
+The whole debugging phase was really just an endless loop of doing this until everything finally checked out.

-Since the subject is very strict about the looks of the expected output, I recommend using conditional compilation to not have to change your code, in case you want to show the comparison numbers during evaluation.
+In case you want to show the comparison numbers during evaluation, I recommend using conditional compilation to not have to change your code, since the subject is very strict about the looks of the expected output.
 If you don't know how this works, check how you modified `BUFFER_SIZE` at compilation in `get_next_line` - you have to do the exact same thing for a macro of your choice, which then you can check before printing.

 I have to say that I find the subject of this exercise very misleading for multiple reasons.
 First of all, it leaves up to your implementation if you want to accept duplicates or not, even though any approach that *has a reason* not to take them is probably faulty.
 Secondly, it does not require you to count the number of your comparisons, and asks you to use *timing* instead, as if entirely missing the point of the algorithm.
 One can still argue that timing can show the difference between how different containers operate - this could be a valid point, *if the subject would not encourage you to write differently optimized code for different containers*.
 If my code for sorting is different for container of type A and container of type B, then it makes no sense to attribute the time difference between the two sorts to differences in how the containers operate internally.
 (For this reason, I decided to use templates despite of subject recommendation).